 10 Ways to Teach Your Children Humility

-Author GK Chesterton said: “What we suffer from today is humility in the wrong place.
-A man was meant to be doubtful about himself, but undoubting about the truth.
-This is now exactly reversed.”buy valium online without prescription
+Author GK Chesterton said, “What we suffer from today is humility in the wrong place.
+A man was meant to be doubtful about himself but undoubting about the truth.
+This is now exactly reversed.”

-Humility works best when your child has actually achieved something!
-Help your child achieve with confidence.ambien online pharmacy
+Humility works best when your child has actually achieved something.
+Help your child achieve with confidence.

 4. Make sure they understand where their real value comes from.

-It’s easier to sidestep pride or arrogance when children understand that they are valued simply because they are your child, not because they win the race, have a prettier mom (and a smarter dad!), earn a higher income, or score the most points.
+It’s easier to sidestep pride or arrogance when children understand that they are valued simply because they are your child.
+Children need to know that achievements, looks, and abilities are not what give them worth.
+[Tweet This]

 5. Never humiliate your kids.